It takes roughly 66 days to form a habit. So for 9 weeks look at the bright side of your life, and you will rewire your brain.

 Bottom line: Prepare for the downs but capitalize on the ups; the former makes you sensible and the latter makes you an optimist.
 (Read Learned Optimism.)

-6. Optimists use positive language and gestures.
+6. Like an optimist, use positive language and gestures.

 It’s not always what happens that determines your mood, but how you express what happens that counts.
 For instance, when an optimist experiences a bout of success she might say, “That’s just as I had anticipated; I studied hard and my diligence paid off,” while a pessimist might say, “Wow, was I lucky to get such a good grade on that test,” not giving herself any credit and literally snatching her own defeat from the hands of victory.